ashish-reddy-20-08/loan-status-prediction/README.md

 - SVM works relatively well when there is a clear margin of separation between classes.

 - SVM is more effective in high dimensional spaces.
+- SVM is effective in cases where the number of dimensions is greater than the number of samples.